abhiunix/route53-misconfiguration-scanner/README.md

 ## Example:

-if you are in india and using Asia Pacific (Mumbai)region then use ap-south-1.
+if you are in India and using Asia Pacific (Mumbai)region then use ap-south-1.
 ```
 route53_scanner.sh ap-south-1
 ```

+## Results:
+bucket_names_to_takeover.txt file will contain those buckets which does not exists.
+An attacker can claim those buckets and inting to a bucket which does not exists.

 List of Regions can be found here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html